rugbyprof/2143-ObjectOrientedProgramming/Assignments/03-BinarySearch.md

 ### Overview

 You are going to write your first class in python.
-This class will treat a list as if it's a "Binary Tree".
+This class will treat a list as if it's a "Binary Search Tree".
+Why?
+Because a Binary Search Tree allows an item to be found in O(lg N) time, whereas a list or an array only allows searches to be completed in O(N) time.

-To do this you simply have to follow a set of rules in how you place items into your list.
-First, however, lets discuss what a binary tree is.
+To make a a list function as a Binary Search Tree, we simply need to follow a set of rules in how items into the list.
+Then we follow the same rules in reverse to locate an item in the list in O(lg N) time.

+First, lets do a small overview of a Binary Search Tree.

 ### Binary Tree

 ![](http://cramster-image.s3.amazonaws.com/definitions/computerscience-5-img-1.png)

-A `Binary Tree` is a data structure (or a `Graph`) that organizes data such that:
+A `Binary Tree` is a hierarchical data structure (or a `Graph`) that organizes data such that:
-- Each `node` can have at most two `child` nodes
-- A node can have 0,1 or 2 children.
+- A node can have 0,1 or 2 children (two children is what makes it a 'binary' tree).
 - Nodes that have zero children are `leaves`.
 - The node where the tree originates is the `root`.
 - Non leaf nodes are called `inner nodes`
+- More definitions later

 A `Binary Search Tree` is a data structure (or a `Graph`) that organizes data such that: